Jim Halpert: Seasons 1–3

-In "The Merger," Jim's and Pam reunite; Pam is overjoyed, but Jim is clearly uncomfortable.
+In "The Merger," Jim and Pam reunite; Pam is overjoyed, but Jim is clearly uncomfortable.
 He lets Pam know that he is seeing someone, and gradually Karen is introduced as his girlfriend.
 As Jim settles back in at Scranton, he uses his promotion as an excuse to avoid his old interactions and pranks with Pam, claiming that pulling pranks is not appropriate for his position.
 However, in time, Jim does return to his old ways, especially targeting Dwight and Andy Bernard, another Stamford transfer.

 Toward the middle of the season, it becomes clear that Jim's unresolved feelings toward Pam are affecting his relationship with Karen.
 In "The Return," Jim decides to pull a prank on Andy; however, Karen is unable and Ryan unwilling to aid him, so he turns to Pam, who readily agrees.
 Their interaction during the prank causes Karen to feel threatened.
 She confronts Jim, and he finally admits to still having feelings for Pam.
 Despite this fact, their relationship continues.
 In "Cocktails," Roy trashes the bar when Pam tells him she kissed Jim during "Casino Night."
 Roy then attempts to attack Jim at work in "The Negotiation," but Dwight saves Jim from Roy by using pepper spray on him.
 Roy is fired, but when Pam assures Jim that it is over between her and Roy for good, Jim doesn't believe it and tells her so.

 In "Beach Games," during a company outing at the beach, Pam confesses to Jim in front of everyone that he was the reason she broke off her wedding to Roy.
 She also states that she has missed their friendship since he left Scranton for Stamford.
 Later that night, Jim tells Pam that he feels as if he never really came back from Stamford, tacitly admitting that he has actively been fighting his feelings for her all year.
 However, Jim's relationship with Karen and pending interview for a corporate position which would require his relocation to New York City, still obstructing a potential romance.

 In "The Job," Jim, Karen, and Michael each interview for the corporate position.
 During the interview, he notices a caring note from Pam in his briefcase.
 After the interview he drives back to Scranton, leaving Karen without a ride.
 Back at the Scranton office, Pam is reflecting on her history with Jim, stating that they “never got the timing right” and were just “too similar”.
-Jim then suddenly interrupts the session to ask her to dinner, much to her surprise.
+Jim then suddenly interrupts the session to ask her out to dinner, much to her surprise.
 Flustered and overjoyed, Pam accepts the invitation.